 - Contains NO HBCD (hexabromocyclododecane) and NO TCPP (1-chloro-2-propyl) phosphate

 What kind of vapor barrier will American Ingenuity dome have?
 Approximately one quarter of the energy consumed by an air conditioner is used to extract water vapor from inside the house.
 Water vapor easily passes through most building materials and is readily swept into homes through joints, seams and through the attic.
 The E.P.S. insulation that Ai uses provides a good vapor barrier.
-And the Ai building system provides for an air tight house.
+And the Ai building system provides for an almost air tight house.

 During the US Dept of Energy Study on energy efficiency in housing designs, the blower door test showed the American Ingenuity dome to be 56% tighter than the conventional test structure and 29% tighter than the Dow house.
 To see if air was passing through walls of the dome, tests using infrared were performed.
 Thermal irregularities in the dome were shown to be insignificant.